 Nissan Cima (Y33)

 Nissan Developed the Cima to be their pinnacle of comfort and luxury.
 It was an answer to Toyota’s Crown model.
-As it was a heavy car, Nissan only offered Cima with 4.1L V-8 and a 3.0L V6.
+As it was a heavy car, Nissan only offered Cima with a 4.1L V-8 and a 3.0L V6.

 Toyota Land Cruiser Prado (J90)

 Toyota introduced the Prado as a smaller alternative to the full-size Land Cruiser.
-May 1996 saw the release of the newly restyled second generation(J90) being released to the public.
+May 1996 saw the release of the newly restyled second-generation(J90) being released to the public.
 Although this SUV was meant for work, a new independent suspension borrowed from the Tacoma and Hilux was introduced for added comfort.

-Although the Prado was part of the Land Cruised family, its smaller size made it much more maneuverable and a favorite for off-road enthusiasts worldwide.
-Couple with that with the standard 4WD and plethora of diesel and gas engine choices and you have go-anywhere vehicle that comes with renowned Toyota reliability.
+Although the Prado was part of the Land Cruised family, its smaller size made it much more maneuverable and a favourite for off-road enthusiasts worldwide.
+Couple that with the standard 4WD and plethora of diesel and gas engine choices and you have a go-anywhere vehicle that comes with renowned Toyota reliability.
 Regardless if you want the smaller 3-door version or a full-size 5-door style, you should start looking for one as soon as possible.

 Nissan Skyline GT-R (R33)

 The R33 Skyline GT-R became available to import to the USA in 2020 and is still highly sought after to this day.
-Thanks to its legenday engine and media coverage, the GT-R demands a price that puts it up there with the top JDM cars of all time.
+Thanks to its legendary engine and media coverage, the GT-R demands a price that puts it up there with the top JDM cars of all time.

 Honda NSX Type-R

 We all know the NSX to be Honda’s answer to the supercar.
 What you might not know is that the NSX was also offered in a super-rare, Type-R trim as well.
-Only 500 of these cars were ever built and they had over 250 lbs weight savings with a shorter final gear.
+Only 500 of these cars were ever built and they had over 250 lbs of weight savings with a shorter final gear.
 These cars are sure to have a six-figure starting price, so start saving up now.

 Honda Integra Type R (DC2)